rbichage/shoppa/README.md

 To setup and run the project, run it on [Android Studio Giraffe](https://developer.android.com/studio) or a newer Android Version

+## Artifacts
+- The relevant APK and app bundle can be found on the latest successful action from the [GitHub Actions](https://github.com/rbichage/shoppa/actions) tab

 ## Architecture

 The Shoppa app follows architecture as described on